-A car or truck which breaks down on the road is supposed to move to the emergency lane, also known as the breakdown lane.
+A car or truck which breaks down on the road is supposed to move to the shoulder of the road, also known as the breakdown lane.
 It should not stop on the highway and obstruct traffic.
-The driver should try to get off at the nearest exit or use the emergency lane.
+The driver should try to get off at the nearest exit or use the roadside.
 While most drivers on the road will often try to allow the disabled vehicle to get to a safe place, this becomes difficult when there is a lot of traffic.
 Accidents occur when another vehicle slams into the disabled automobile.

 The Breakdown or Emergency Lane

 The breakdown lane or emergency lane is meant for trucks, minivans, cars and other motor vehicles that breakdown on the road.
 This provides a place for drivers to repair their vehicle, add gas or change a flat tire.
 Drivers should be very careful while doing this.
 They should always make sure that their body and the tools they are using are not exposed to oncoming traffic.

 This lane is provided as a safeguard for motorists who have to stop and wait for assistance for their automobile.
 It is not a passing lane or an express lane meant for vehicles traveling at high speeds.

 Situations in Which Breakdown Lane Accidents Can Occur

 Breakdown lane accidents are not always caused by trucks and vehicles traveling illegally in the emergency lane.
 Some of the common situations in which such accidents may occur are:

 - A sleepy or drowsy driver may drive in a negligent manner and turn into the breakdown lane.
 He may hit a motor vehicle or a pedestrian.
 The person who is changing the deflated tire may be injured.